LeonKuhne/F-Project/readme.md

 - class functions take in the class object as the second parameter

 ## Todo v1.0
 ### EDITOR
-- fix: scrolling down in a full textarea should work properly
 - extra: what if you made the node & module editors togglable by clicking on the header
 ### PROJECT
 - feature: parse from javascript file